Unfinished Business (2015 film)

 Unfinished Business is a 2015 American comedy film directed by Ken Scott and written by Steven Conrad.
 The film stars Vince Vaughn, Tom Wilkinson, Dave Franco, Sienna Miller, Nick Frost, and James Marsden.

 Dissatisfied Dan Trunkman, wanting to feel satisfied professionally, embarks with two colleagues to launch their own company, which they finally achieve after over a year of struggle.

-It was released on March 6, 2015.
+Unfinished Business was produced by Regency Enterprises, Escape Artists and New Regency and released by 20th Century Fox on March 6, 2015.
 The film was panned by critics and was a box office bomb, only grossing $14.4 million on a budget of $35 million.

 Plot

-Dan Trunkman decides to leave Dynamic Systems and start his own business in the metal swarf-selling field after a pay dispute with his boss, Chuck Portnoy.
+Dan Trunkman decides to leave Dynamic Systems and start his own business in the metal swarf-selling field after a pay dispute with his boss, Charlene "Chuck" Portnoy.
 Tim McWinters, who was fired for being too old, and Mike Pancake, who was only there for an interview, follow Dan and join his new company.

 A year later, Dan's business Apex Select has barely gotten off the ground.
 In their makeshift Dunkin' Donuts 'office', Dan gets a message to go on a business trip to Portland to meet with investors Jim Spinch and Bill Whilmsley.

 Dan discovers that Chuck is also there trying to close a deal with the same company.
 She and Jim get along well, having worked together before, and seems as if she has been given the go ahead.
 Dan starts to give his presentation to Jim, only to faint in the middle of it.
 He tries to get Mike to finish, but everyone is distracted by Mike's last name.

 Dan must scramble to get a step ahead of Chuck.
 He also starts to lose faith in the team, as the unhappily married Tim is more focused on making love, and Mike never attended college while possibly being autistic.

 Dan is told to go to Berlin to meet with Jim's parent department Gelger, specifically with Dirk Austerlitz.
 The trio flies to Germany to speak with client Helen Harlmann, at a unisex sauna.
 She does not trust Dan, as he walked in fully-dressed in a suit.
 He undresses, so gets Helen to listen to him, with Mike and Tim joining them despite him telling them not to.

 Mike finds a hotel for Tim and himself to stay at.
 Dan's room is actually an exhibit called "American Businessman 42" in a museum, where everyone watches him.
 He starts to put some numbers together to outdo Chuck.
 Tim procures ecstasy from one of the youths staying at the hotel.